gumbol/read-more-btn/README.md

 ### syntax
 readMore('article',[number of words: number])
 Where article is the article element. and number of words is the number of words to keep.

-## Features

-- Collapses text based on the number of words.
-- Works on multiple texts each wrapped in an article element

 ## To do